luapower/ui0/ui.md

   * changing the 2D graphics library requires mostly just re-implementing the various `draw_*()` methods of the layer class, since most widgets don't use the graphics library directly, but use layers instead.
-  Anything library that can draw on a BGRA bitmap can work.
+  Any library that can draw on a BGRA bitmap can work.
-  * changing the text rendering engine requires re-implementing `draw_text()`, except for the editbox widget which uses [tr]'s selection and cursor objects extensively to jump, select and edit the text, so those would have to be provided too.
+  * changing the text rendering engine requires re-implementing `sync_text_*()` and `draw_text()`, except for the editbox widget which uses [tr]'s selection and cursor objects extensively to select and edit the text, so those would have to be provided too.
   * changing the native windows library is a bit harder because [nw]'s API is already very high-level and covers a lot of functionality seldom found in other libraries of this type.
-Adding missing functionality to [nw] insteaed would probably be easier.
+Adding missing functionality to [nw] instead would probably be easier.